 The Essential Conflict:

-• The Bureaucratic Defense: The police framed the request as “procedural assistance,” but for an experienced RTI activist, this is viewed as an illegal attempt to manufacture consent and bypass accountability.
+- The Bureaucratic Defence: The police framed the request as “procedural assistance,” but for an experienced RTI activist, this is viewed as an illegal attempt to manufacture consent and bypass accountability.

 Why It Matters:

-This situation highlights a critical tension between digital governance and administrative transparency.
-Below is a structured blog post analyzing the incident involving Shri Yogi M.P.
+This situation underscores the tension between digital governance and transparency, especially regarding OTP usage in RTI Applications.
+Below is an analysis of the incident involving Shri Yogi M.P.
 Singh and the Mirzapur Police.

 In an era where the Indian government is pushing for “Minimum Government, Maximum Governance” through digital portals like Jansunwai (IGRS), a curious case has emerged from the district of Mirzapur.
 It involves an RTI activist, a Constable, and the controversial request for a One-Time Password (OTP).